rasch/CaringDev/_posts/2016-07-10-an-application-of-structural-typing.md

 subtitle: "Transforming XML data using the F# XML type provider"
 date: 2016-07-10
 ---
+*[ETL]: Extract, Transform, Load
-At some point you'll find yourself doing [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load "Extract, Transform, Load").
+At some point you'll find yourself doing ETL.
 Whether it's loading a few GB of data into SQL Server or consuming tiny MQ messages, one step is to parse (and potentially validate) data.
 Usually, this is rather boring and tedious work.
 Unless...